Aaryanajith/GeoQuest/README.md

 the shadows of espionage 🥸.

 ## The app should have the following features:
-* Drop pin on the map.
+* Drop a pin on the map.
-* Display the distance and the time it takes to reach the pinned location from current location.
+* Display the distance and the time it takes to reach the pinned location from the current location.

-Link of the sample app: [GeoQuest](https://play.google.com/store/apps/details?id=org.amfoss.geoquest)
+Link of the sample app in Google Playstore: [GeoQuest](https://play.google.com/store/apps/details?id=org.amfoss.geoquest)

+__iOS users please refer to the video below!!__

 ### Sample App